sebastianbergmann/phpunit/SECURITY.md

 I do not participate in embargoed disclosure processes, and I do not optimize for metrics such as the OpenSSF Scorecard.

+A confirmed security issue is handled like any other bug.
+It is not prioritized ahead of other work.
+It is fixed when I have the time to fix it.

 If you used an AI assistant (LLM, coding agent, or similar) to find, reproduce, or write up the issue, please say so and describe how it was used.
 This does not disqualify a report, but it changes how I triage it.